AuroraAmissa/LuminousTheDream/content/luminous/ch0-introduction.md

 ## Themes

-**Luminous** is built to tell stories in the tone of the darker adaptations of the mahou shoujo genre of anime.
-Those stories embrace the darkest corners of life without shy away, and yet, refuse to let them consume them, showing how hope can live on even in a dark world.
+**Luminous** is built to tell stories in the tone of the darker examples of the _mahou shoujo_ or "magical girl" genre of anime.
+Those stories don't shy away from the serious pains and adult concerns of the world, and yet still tell of the hope that exists even in the worst of circumstances and how those living in such a world can grow beyond the traumas it caused.

 ### The Journey of Hope

 For most, growing up means to give up on hope.
-It's what you were taught growing up, after all.
-Tomorrow always seemed too far away to care about, better to struggle through today.
-It's better to not stick your head out.
-Put childish things behind you, so you won't suffer any longer.
-After all, if things can't be changed, you don't have to think so hard about how bad the world is.
-It is as good as it could ever be.
+In everyone else's eyes, you're supposed to accept the world as it is, and stop fighting.
+They say it's _more mature_, it's the _right thing to do_.
+They say that to believe the world could be better is childish, and that is something to hold contempt for.

-You know it's wrong.
-You saw how much even a small wish can change the world, even without the spark of magic.
-You see that if people truly try, the cruelties of the world could be changed.
-But doubt still rings in your ears.
+You know in your heart that that's wrong.
+You saw how much the world can change when people try, even without any special power.

-The lie that the world can't be changed is still seductive.
-To hold onto the hope, and truly wield it to change the world also means to confront all the malice of its world in its full horror.
+But... that doesn't mean it's easy either.
+The world isn't easy to change, and it became the way it is for a reason.
+Even if you know it's a lie, it's still seductive to believe that the world can't be changed, so... it's okay to not try.
+It's still tempting to simply give up and tell yourself that all it means is that you've grown up now.
+It's still easy to fall into blind idealism, ignoring the dark side of the world entirely...

+The stories of magical girl media are about _growing up_, to come to understand the world you live in for all its faults and brightness... and find your own path through it regardless.

 ### Crossing Paths

-Everyone's lives leads them in different directions, and yet we are all interconnected.
-Nobody is truly alone.
-Every person relies on another, loves another, has been hurt by another.
-The Luminous know that truth better than anyone else.
-Their Dream Kingdom, after all, was built in the Sea of Stars that connects the dreams of all humanity together.

-It's all too easy to reject those who are different, cast them away as outsiders.
-In understanding them, you learn that they simply want to live like everyone else, another part of the greater whole.

-On their journey walking in between dreams and reality, the Luminous come to rely on and understand the very different people and supernatural creatures they share a world with.
-With the help of those others, their dream seems every the more possible.
+Everyone's lives are different.
+That doesn't mean, though, that we are alone.
+We all still rely on others, love others, have been hurt by others.

+The Luminous come to understand that truth better than anyone else.
+Their magic draws on their bonds with those around them, and thus, to them... their relationships aren't only a source of emotional strength and support, but the very magic they use to better the world.

+In their stories, they come to meet those far different from them.
+People with different ideals, people who see the world differently and supernatural beings with fundamentally different minds and needs.
+Sometimes, conflict is unavoidable.
+But, other times... even seemingly impossible rifts can be bridged through simple understanding.

 ### Lights in the Dark

-Despite the problems of the world, there are still small moments of happiness and hidden places of beauty everywhere.
-It's all too easy to explain them away, and dismiss them as not worth it or simply boring.
-For every grand spectacles, there are a thousand small wonders.
-In truth, the places we escape to in our vacations aren't all that different, we just give ourselves permission to truly feel the joy in those small things.

-Even if they can't change the whole world, even if they can't stop their Kingdom from fading away, the Luminous can still protect those small moments.
-By living a life full of wonder, they could show the world around them that there is still hope and light in the world.

-The Dream was woven from such small things in the first place, and grew into a force that still burns on in its darkest era.
-Surely, that flame could be ignited again.
+The world isn't all dark.
+No matter how bad the situation gets, no matter how far the world slips into darkness... there will always be light in the world.
+Luminous, at its heart, is a story about those lights.

+There will always be small moments of happiness and hidden places of beauty hidden away.
+Even if the Luminous fail to change the world, and even if they can't stop Annwn from fading away... those small moments still mattered.
+The Dream was woven from tiny sparks after all, rather than some grand tale...

+For the Luminous, it is those small and precious moments that push them forward, and give them the strength to fight.
+And... they hope, it will be those that inspire others to fight alongside them.

 \columnbreak{}